notionparallax/blog/_drafts/a-thinking-trick-for-beginner-programmers.markdown

 # Ghetto TDD

 TDD stands for Test Driven Development.
 It, and all it's variants have one principle in common, _write a test before you write any code_.
 If you look up TDD methods you'll immediately come to a wall of complicated test frameworks.
 These are all totally overkill for the kind of code you'll be working on if you are reading this.
-This is because pro programmers can usually think their way through the kinds of problems beginners get stuck on, but you want a way to get your head around _your_ problems, not a way to make sure _their_ problems don't trip you up.
+This is because pro programmers can usually think their way through the kinds of problems beginners get stuck on.
+You want a way to get your head around _your_ problems, not a way to make sure _their_ problems don't trip you up.

 I'm going to use some simple code here that you can probably run in your head.
 This might make you think that there's no point doing this, but I want you to be able to see what's going on.
 If I made the code hard it'd be too hard to grasp the bigger picture.